* This post contains affiliate links. For more information, please read my affiliate disclosure. *

 - Jack Pads

-We recently upgraded our yellow plastic wheel chocks.
-The new ones are great – heavy duty rubber Wheel Chocks and we cannot be happier with this new product.
+We recently upgraded our yellow plastic wheel chocks that came with the RV.
+The new ones are so much better.
+We purchased heavy-duty rubber Wheel Chocks, and we could not be happier with this new product.

 And lastly, in case a tire change is needed, you will want to have these on hand: